 I had a diamond ring once.
 I constantly panicked about losing it because I knew its worth.
 It’s a horrible sensation to feel all the time and I couldn’t enjoy it.
-Not to say that I would feel that much better if I lost an emotionally significant ring – diamond or no diamond – but at least I wouldn’t feel guilty over the financial loss.
+Not that I would feel better if I lost an emotionally significant ring – diamond or no diamond – but at least I wouldn’t feel guilty over the financial loss.
 Besides, I would be terrified to inspire theft as I walk around in the darker, dodgy areas…

 4) I really hate oligopolies

-I hate monopolies so much more, but oligopolies can also get my blood boiling.
+I hate monopolies so much more, but oligopolies also get my blood boiling.
 The diamond industry is a powerful oligopoly in its nature, controlling the output of diamonds to significantly increase their value.
 I prefer the competition of a capitalistic industry that benefits the consumer and holds the producers to a high standard.

 5) I would prefer to spend the money elsewhere

 Hey dear boyfriend – feel like spending $4000 on me?
 Then let’s go on an amazing cruise!
 I’ll take that a million times over a diamond ring.
 Even being financially intelligent about the money’s use is a preferable option.
-If we’re about to start our life together, it may be better to place the money into our home, needs, foods, car payment, etc. We can create romance in other ways!
+If we’re about to start our life together, it’s better to place the money into our home, needs, foods, car payment, etc. We can create romance in other ways!